zacs/ha-nfl/README.md

-# Sports game data in Home Assistant
+# Real-time Sports Scores in Home Assistant

-This integration fetches data for a team's current/future game for multiple sports, and creates a sensor with attributes for the details of the game.
+This integration provides real-time scores for teams in multiple professional (NBA, NFL, NHL, MLB, MLS, and more), college (NCAA), and international (soccer) sports using ESPN APIs, and creates a sensor with attributes for the details of the game.

-This integration is a fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.Thank you for the starting place!
+This integration is a fork of the excellent [ha-nfl](https://github.com/zacs/ha-nfl) custom component by @zacs.
+Thanks for the starting place!

-## Supported Leagues
+## Supported Sports / Leagues
-- Baseball - MLB (Major League Baseball)
+- Baseball - MLB
-- Basketball - NBA (National Basketball Assc), NCAAM (NCAA Men's), NCAAW (NCAA Women's), WNBA (Women's NCAA)
+- Basketball - NBA, WNBA, NCAAM, NCAAW, WNBA
-- Football - NFL (National Football League), NCAAF (NCAA Football)
+- Football - NFL, NCAAF
 - Hockey - NHL (Coming Soon)
+- U.S. Soccer - MLS, NWSL
-- Soccer - MLS (Major League Soccer), NWSL (National Women's Soccer League), BUND (German Bundesliga), EPL (English Premiere League), LIGA (Spanish LaLiga), LIG1 (French Ligue 1), SERA (Italian Serie A)
+- International Soccer - BUND (German Bundesliga), EPL (English Premiere League), LIGA (Spanish LaLiga), LIG1 (French Ligue 1), SERA (Italian Serie A)

 ## Sensor Data